These 36 Questions Can Make Strangers Fall in Love

 If love is blind, we weren’t going into a love experiment blind either.
 To gain a better understanding of our firsthand take on Aron’s “Experimental Generation of Interpersonal Closeness,” we also called on Dr. Fatima Campaña, a Psychiatrist at the Medical City to explain, enlighten and help us bring this experiment into 2019.
 “Love is too general a term, but to zero in on the main topic, let’s talk romantic love,” she begins.
 “It can be broken down into: lust, attraction and attachment.
 And people confuse these three things with one another all the time.”

 “the heart has no role in all this love business”

 Hormones and neurotransmitters that send all sorts of signals to the brain are responsible for this confusion, which means, really, the heart has no role in all this love business.
-“These chemicals in the brain can drive lust, that feeling of being sexually attracted to a person,” continues Campaña.
+“These chemicals in the brain can drive lust, that feeling of being sexually attracted to a person,” continues Dr. Campaña.
 “Then there’s attraction.
-This affects the brain’s reward system and is activated by neurotransmitters like dopamine (the feeling of euphoria) and norepinephrine (a sensation similar to an adrenaline rush).
-Lastly, there’s attachment, which hormones oxytocin (AKA the cuddle hormone) and vasopressin are responsible for.”
-It is possible, according to Campaña, that some of these things come into play during the experiment, but the likelihood that they all do is extremely slim.
+This affects the brain’s reward system and is activated by neurotransmitters like dopamine or the feeling of euphoria and norepinephrine, a sensation similar to an adrenaline rush.
+Lastly, there’s attachment, which hormones oxytocin AKA the cuddle hormone and vasopressin are responsible for.”
+It is possible, according to the specialist, that some of these things come into play during the experiment, but the likelihood that they all do is extremely slim.

 That being said, what was to become, then, of this investigation?
 We’ll admit, as skeptics, even we were hopeful about the outcome: curious about potentially witnessing two people fall in love in front of our very eyes.
 Did it or didn’t it happen?
 Watch Tarish, Paulo and the 36 questions in action below to find out.